Wills Power of Attorney Legal Advice How it Works Pricing

 Locate important documents and information

-A Probate Advertisement publicises your intention to apply for a Grant of Probate of the deceased’s last known Will.
-It also provides any creditors of the deceased with an opportunity to make their claims on the estate known to the Executor.
+The probate online advertising system allows you to publicise your intention to apply for a Grant of Probate to begin administration on the last Will left by the deceased person.
+These probate records further provide any creditors of the deceased person with an opportunity to make their claims on the estate known to the Executor.

-The Notice is published on the Supreme Court of Victoria’s website.
-The fee for publishing the Notice is $24.00 (as at time of publication).
-You will need to enter all required information and provide your credit card details to pay for the Notice online, if you are publishing it yourself.
+The Notice is published on the Supreme Court of Victoria website.
+The fee for publishing the Notice is $26.10 (as of July 2024).
+You will need to enter all required information, and provide your credit card details to pay for the Notice online if you are publishing it yourself.

 The relevant legislation requires that the Notice be published at least fourteen (14) days before an application for a Grant of Probate is made by the Executor.

-As explained above, it is the Executor’s responsibility to create an inventory of the estate including cash, real estate and securities, insurance policies, superannuation, outstanding work entitlements and any personal and household effects.
+Create an inventory of the estate including cash, real estate and securities, insurance policies, superannuation, outstanding work entitlements, and any personal and household effects.

 Here are some examples of the details required for different types of assets you may come across: